Information for Prospective Research Students#

 All undergraduate and graduate admissions at Loyola University Chicago are handled centrally by the university.
 Faculty members, including department chairs, cannot personally admit students or guarantee financial support.

 For the PhD program, a departmental committee reviews all applications and makes admissions decisions.
 We have a limited number of departmental teaching assistantships each year.
 Research assistantships depend on whether individual faculty members have active grant funding.
+Even when when a faculty member has funding, they may not have sufficient resources to support an admitted student for their full studies.

-Students who hold external national or international fellowships are especially encouraged to apply.
+Students who hold national or international fellowships are especially encouraged to apply.
 Applicants with fellowships that provide at least three years of support are typically the most competitive.

 Admission to the MS or PhD program does not guarantee placement in my lab.
 Lab membership depends on research alignment, preparation, and available funding.
 Prospective students should be prepared to explain how their interests connect to ongoing work in the group.
-Generic or mass-mailed inquiries cannot–and will not–be considered.

 Note

-Expectations for Prospective and Current SSL Members#
+Expectations for Prospective and Current SSL Members Alike#

 As director of the Software and Systems Laboratory, I oversee a research group focused on systems, high-performance computing, software engineering, AI-assisted scientific computing, and interdisciplinary work that spans computing and other fields.
 Because of this breadth and the applied nature of our research, we look for students who have strong foundational preparation and can grow into collaborative, long-running projects.